yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.tree.buildroot.md

 ## Tree.buildRoot() method

-`getInitialRoot` returns the root node of this tree.
+`buildRoot` builds the root of this tree with the given initial root which set by the user.

 <b>Signature:</b>